Connecting PCGamingWiki and Wikidata

 This code is:

-• Has dependencies that you need to install (the sparql and mediawiki_api-wikidata gems specifically)
+- Has dependencies that you need to install (the

-• Requires that you have a CSV file of all the PCGamingWiki (Vetle kindly provided two PHP scripts for generating this CSV: pcgw_export.php and create_pcgw_steamid_csv.php)
+gems specifically) - Requires that you have a CSV file of all the PCGamingWiki (Vetle kindly provided two PHP scripts for generating this CSV:

 The code is also functional, and works well enough for my purposes.
 I wouldn’t recommend copying it wholesale because, as I said, it’s bad.
 It could probably be refactored quite a bit to be easier to follow and to output progress information in a better way, or to catch errors more cleanly, but this is what I ended up with, and it works well for my purposes, so I didn’t want to go through the process making it readable or easily reusable.